mrfawy/enigma-yarn/README.md

 So the right question should be is it secure enough for your needs ?
 You decide,we are still investigating the weaknesses points of this tool.For sure this not to be used in any mission critical app.

-###### Any help from an expert on the security assessment or cryptoanalysis of this Modern Enigma is highly appreciated; it’s still in early development phase.
+###### Any help from an expert on the security assessment or cryptoanalysis of this Modern Enigma is highly appreciated; itâ€™s still in early development phase.

 #### Mathematics of Modern Enigma: